mdheller/dumbass/README.md

 - **Stop learning, stagnate!**—Use the syntax you already know.
 Stop learning new things.
 Do more with what's already here.
 - **Crazy and fun, but in a serious way**—Crayonz lifts HTML+CSS+JS to make it productive for building web app UIs.

-To learn more...oh wait, you already know enough.
-Just read on to see 1 example and install mantras.
+*To learn more*...oh wait, you already know enough.
+Read on to see 1 example and install mantras.

 ## Quickstart